 In the previous lesson, we learned about the basic endings that nominal stems use.
 Different stem families will change these endings in small ways.

-We learned in the previous lesson that neuter endings are usually very similar to the masculine endings.
+In the previous lesson, we learned that neuter endings and masculine endings are usually very similar.
 For the -a stems, the endings differ only in cases 1, 2, and 8.

 Here is the neuter noun phala in cases 1, 2, and 8.
 In all other cases, phala uses the same endings as gaja: